camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 SpinJsonNode json = JSON("{\"customer\": \"Kermit\"}");
 ```

+String values that represent Json primitive values can also be read.
+For example, `JSON("true")` returns a `SpinJsonNode` that represents the boolean value `true`.

 ## Reading Json from an InputStream:

 Spin also supports reading Json directly from a `java.io.InputStream`: